-- -R1: CLEANUP\WAIT (Same as S8)
+-R1: CLEANUP_WAIT (Same as S8)

-- -initiator: Waiting for the internal event to initiate the cleanup processing for CSM-C.
+-initiator: Waiting for the internal event to initiate the cleanup processing for CSM-C.

-- -target: Waiting for the cleanup process to start for CSM-C.
+-target: Waiting for the cleanup process to start for CSM-C.

-- -R2: IN CLEANUP
+-R2: IN_CLEANUP

-- -initiator: Waiting for the connection cleanup process to conclude for CSM-C.
+-initiator: Waiting for the connection cleanup process to conclude for CSM-C.

-- -target: Waiting for the connection cleanup process to conclude for CSM-C.
+-target: Waiting for the connection cleanup process to conclude for CSM-C.

-- -R3: FREE (Same as S1)

-- -initiator: End state for CSM-C.

-- -target: End state for CSM-C.
+-R3: FREE (Same as S1) -initiator: End state for CSM-C. -target: End state for CSM-C.

-7.2.2 State Transition Descriptions for Initiators and Targets

-- -M1: One or more of the following events was received: - -initiator: - -An internal event that indicates connection state timeout. - -An internal event of receiving a successful Logout response on a different connection for a "close the session" Logout. - -target: - -An internal event that indicates connection state timeout. - -An internal event of sending a Logout response (success) on a different connection for a "close the session" Logout request. - -M2: An implicit/explicit logout process was initiated by the initiator.

--In CSM-I usage:

-- -initiator: An internal event requesting the connection (or session) reinstatement was received, thus prompting a connection (or session) reinstatement Login to be sent transitioning CSM-I to state IN\LOGIN. - -target: A connection/session reinstatement Login was received while in state XPT\UP.

--In CSM-E usage:

-- -initiator: An internal event that indicates that an explicit logout was sent for this CID in state LOGGED\IN. - -target: An explicit logout was received for this CID in state LOGGED\IN.

--M3: Logout failure detected

-- -In CSM-I usage: - -initiator: CSM-I failed to reach LOGGED\IN and arrived into FREE instead. - -target: CSM-I failed to reach LOGGED\IN and arrived into FREE instead.

--In CSM-E usage:
+7.2.2 State Transition Descriptions for Initiators and Targets -M1 : One or more of the following events was rec -initiator: ceived: -An internal event that indicates connect timeout. ion state -An internal event of receiving a success response on a different connection for a session" Logout. -target: -An internal event that indicates connect timeout. ion state -An internal event of sending a Logout re on a different connection for a "close t Logout request. - -M2 ini : An implicit/explicit logout process was ini tiator. -In CSM-I usage: tiated by the -initiator: An internal event requesting (or session) reinstatement was received, connection (or session) reinstatement Lo transitioning CSM-I to state IN_LOGIN. -target: A connection/session reinstatement received while in state XPT_UPIn CSM-E usage: thus prompting a ogin to be sent -initiator: An internal event that indica explicit logout was sent for this CID ir -target: An explicit logout was received state LOGGED_IN. n state LOGGED_IN. -M3 : Logout failure detected -In CSM-I usage: 1 1 1 -initiator: CSM-I failed to reach LOGGED into FREE instead.
+IN and arrived -target: CSM-I failed to reach LOGGED_IN FREE instead. and arrived into -In CSM-E usage: -initiator: CSM-E either moved out of LOG timed out and/or aborted, or Logout resp was received. . ,

-- -initiator: CSM-E either moved out of LOGGED\IN, or Logout timed out and/or aborted, or Logout response (failure) was received. - -target: CSM-E either moved out of LOGGED\IN, Logout timed out and/or aborted, or an internal event that indicates a failed Logout processing was received.
+-target: CSM-E either moved out of LOGGED_IN, Logout timed out and/or aborted, or an internal event that indicates a failed Logout processing was received.
 A Logout response (failure) was sent in the last case.

--M4: Successful implicit/explicit logout was performed.
+-M4: Successful implicit/explicit logout was performed. - In CSM-I usage:

-- In CSM-I usage: - -initiator: CSM-I reached state LOGGED\IN, or an internal event of receiving a Logout response (success) on another connection for a "close the session" Logout request was received. - -target: CSM-I reached state LOGGED\IN, or an internal event of sending a Logout response (success) on a different connection for a "close the session" Logout request was received.
+-initiator: CSM-I reached state LOGGED_IN, or an internal event of receiving a Logout response (success) on another connection for a "close the session" Logout request was received.

+-target: CSM-I reached state LOGGED_IN, or an internal event of sending a Logout response (success) on a different connection for a "close the session" Logout request was received.